VidunderGunder/ml-ady-report/README.md

 ![Gant Next-steps](images/gantt-next-steps.png)

 Development, experimentation and evaluation will be done for each prototype step (3-6), to promote pivoting as necessary.
-The most critical experiment will be an implementation with an industrial partner.
+The most critical experiment will be an implementation with an industrial partner (phase 6).

 For safety, ease-of-development and budget-friendliness, RC-scale vehicles will be used up until phase 5.